MolSSI-Education/python-package-best-practices/setup.md

 [provide GitHub with an SSH public key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
 An SSH key is a means to authenticate remote servers.
 With an SSH key, you will be able to access your GitHub repositories through the command line without the need to enter a username and password.
 The linked documentation provides information about SSH keys, how to find out if you already have an SSH key, and how to generate and add one to your GitHub account.
+You should click the link and follow the instructions to add an SSH key to your GitHub account.

 ### Conclusion